First-Time Home Buyers Incentives in Ontario

 First-Time Home Buyer Programs in Ontario

-Many incentives are in place to assist first-time buyers in getting on the property ladder.
-Here are 2 Ontario-specific programs available to first-time buyers in the province.
+Many incentives are available to assist first-time buyers in getting on the property ladder.
+Here are some Ontario-specific programs available to first-time buyers in the province.

 Incentive: Receiving a Land Transfer Tax Refund

-One of the most commonly overlooked closing costs is land transfer taxes.
+One of the most commonly overlooked closing costs is the land transfer tax.
 Anytime you purchase property or land, you must pay land transfer taxes in full when you close on the property.
 In Ontario, qualifying first-time buyers may be eligible to receive a refund of up to $4,000.

 To qualify for the land transfer tax refund, you must meet the following criteria: